Primary Care

 Health Screenings to Complete in Your 30s

-Between the ages of 30 and 39, you will add a few more routine screenings to your checklist.
+graphic for health screenings in 30s Between the ages of 30 and 39, you will add a few more routine screenings to your checklist.
 At this stage of life, for example, you will be monitored for early signs of diabetes and high cholesterol.
 You will keep the same routine screenings and their frequency and add the following to your schedule:

 Women